 The same is true of Facebook, people are hooked… apparently “50% of 18-24 year-olds go on Facebook when they wake up.”
 They feel the need otherwise they get withdrawal symptoms.

 Eyal’s hooked model is simple and here it is in 150 words.

 There are four parts to the hook loop: 1.
 Trigger; 2.
 Action; 3.
 (Variable) Reward; and 4.
 Investment.
 Users start with an External Trigger (e.g. they may be paid, see a reference to the service or a friend tells them) and take some action.
 According to Dr B J Fogg, to take an action users must have the motivation (they want it); ability (e.g. time, money, brain cycles, etc.) and trigger (something tells them about it).
 Once an Action has been taken there must be a variable reward to that user’s tribe, the hunt or self which triggers further investment by the user.
 Companies who get the investment right cause an Internal (or allowed external) trigger to start the cycle again.
 The more times the cycle is repeated the more ingrained the cycle becomes and it starts to form a habit requiring little conscious effort to start.

 Clearly there are good and bad ways of using the Hook concept.
 Eyal devotes a chapter to this issue and presents a “Manipulation Matix” where those who produce products are either Peddlers, Dealers, Entertainers or Facilitators.
 The biggest issue I see with the model is that how a product is rated depends upon the creator’s norms which might be at odds with society at large.

-Why don’t you think about the things you are “hooked into” and write them below?
+Why don’t you think about the things you are “hooked into”?
 Are you really getting the value you perceive or has it become no more than a painkiller?
 After all, painkillers such as Paracetamol and Ibuprofen will give you headaches if you use them for more than three days a week…